A reader wrote to me last week, “Gina, where are you??? Are you okay? Or, has something happened to my ADHD Roller Coaster blog subscription?”

 Frankly, I was exhausted.
 Now I’m revived, and you can see the photos of the events that helped to renew my energy, below.

 Let me tell you.
 It is nothing short of miraculous that we didn’t just survive this trip; we had a memorable time together.
 Despite a crazy schedule of being outside from 9 pm to 3 or 4 am.
-And it being colder than we’re used to.
+And it being colder than we’re used to in the San Francisco Bay Area.

 Once back home, I remained in mental Vacation Mode—gleefully cleaning out closets and file cabinets, so refreshing after writing and editing!